Did you know that TerraHaus was the first passive solar residence hall in the nation?

 Nearly 70% of Unity College students live on campus, forming a close-knit and inclusive community.
 Our residence halls are relaxed and welcoming, with more doors open than closed.
 Diverse outlooks and backgrounds make life so much more interesting.

 Our campus community now offers nine residence halls, with the construction of the most recent addition, UnityThree, a living/learning community-style residence hall dedicated for first-year residents.

 All residence halls are comfortable double and single rooms connected by common areas.
 Living on campus makes it easy to roll out of bed and get to class on time.
 It’s a snap to get to the library, dining center, and all of the great places to play.

 Our residential facilities are safe, well maintained, attractive, comfortable, and functional.
 They are places to live, not just places to sleep.
 Our residential communities celebrate diversity and strong community involvement.
 Sustainability is also very important to our residential communities.

 Residence Life Staff

-The Office of Residence Life is staffed by the Director of Residence Life, two Resident Directors and 15 Student Resident Advisors (RAs) who live in each residence hall.
+The Office of Residence Life is staffed by the Housing Director, two Resident Directors and 15 Student Resident Advisors (RAs) who live in each residence hall.
 Each RA serves as a personal, cultural, and educational resource for students when outside the classroom.